Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-While some people may claim this diet helps increase their energy, improve their mental health and alleviate digestive conditions, restricting foods like fruits, vegetables and dairy may do more harm than good.
+While some people may claim that this diet helps increase their energy, improve their mental health and alleviate digestive conditions, restricting foods like fruits, vegetables and dairy may do more harm than good.

 Registered dietitian Maria Garcia Luis, RD, LD, discusses the risks of following the lion diet.